irfantoor/engine/README.md

 The objective of this library is to be a Bare-minimum, Embeddable and Educative.

-Irfan's Engine now implements the PSR-7 classes and conforms to the validation constraints imposed.
+Irfan's Engine uses IrfanTOOR\Http which implements the psr/http-message.

 Note: This documentation is just to get you started, you are encouraged to study the code and the examples in the examples folder, which might help you get going